ibm-cloud-docs/vpc/subnets-create-subnet.md

 You can create a subnet in VPC by using the console, CLI, or API.

-If you use an IP range outside of the ranges [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918){: external} defines (`10.0.0.0/8`, `172.16.0.0/12`, or `192.168.0.0/16`) for a subnet, the instances that are attached to that subnet might be unable to reach parts of the public internet.
+If you use an IP range outside of the ranges that [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918){: external} defines (`10.0.0.0/8`, `172.16.0.0/12`, or `192.168.0.0/16`) for a subnet, the instances that are attached to that subnet might be unable to reach parts of the public internet.
 If you plan to configure VPCs that use both non-RFC-1918 addresses and also have public connectivity (floating IP addresses or public gateways), make sure to use a custom route that contains the Delegate-VPC action.
 {: tip}

 ### Creating subnets in VPC in the console